BIBSYSDEV/track-changes-to-aws-terms-and-conditions/service-terms.md

 maintain or provide the Amazon Bedrock Service, or as necessary to comply with the law or a binding order of a governmental body.

 **50.12.5.** Mistral on Bedrock.
-Any Mistral Models offered on Amazon Bedrock (“Mistral Models”) are trained and developed by Mistral AI (“Mistral”) and are Third-Party Content.
+"Mistral Models" are any models trained and developed by Mistral AI ("Mistral") offered on Amazon Bedrock, with the exception of models offered on Amazon Bedrock Marketplace.
+Mistral Models are Third-Party Content.
 If you use the Mistral Models the following additional terms apply: